 ©zaferkizilkaya/Shutterstock.com

-The giant Triton is a large sea snail that can grow to a length of around 20 inches.
-It is also called Triton’s trumpet, as the shell can be used to make a trumpet sound.
-They are commonly found in the Indo-Pacific oceans and are actually very important to the health of coral reefs.
-They are a natural predator of the highly venomous Crown-of-Thorn starfish, which feed on the reefs.
-As well as feeding on starfish, the giant Triton also eats other snails.
-It hunts by chasing its prey and then paralyzing it with its saliva.
-Their shells are usually either white or yellow-brown in color and have a spindle-like shape.
+The giant Triton (Charonia tritonis) is a large sea snail that can grow to a length of around 2 feet.
+It is also called Triton’s trumpet, as Triton, who was the son of the Greek god Poseidon, was said to use this shell as a trumpet.
+They are found throughout the Indo-Pacific oceans and are important to the health of coral reefs.
+They are a natural predator of the highly venomous Crown-of-Thorns starfish, which feed on the reefs.
+As well as feeding on starfish, the giant triton also eats other snails.
+The triton hunts by chasing its prey and then paralyzing the target with saliva.
+Their patterned shells are usually white to yellow-brown and have a spindle-like shape.

 #2: Florida Horse Conch